IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > The principles of equality and non-discrimination, by themselves, are not always sufficient to guarantee true equality.
 Temporary special measures may sometimes be needed in order to bring disadvantaged or marginalized persons or groups of persons to the same substantive level as others.
 Temporary special measures aim at realizing not only de jure or formal equality, but also de facto or substantive equality for men and women.
 However, the application of the principle of equality will sometimes require that States parties take measures in favour of women in order to attenuate or suppress conditions that perpetuate discrimination.
 As long as these measures are necessary to redress de facto discrimination and are terminated when de facto equality is achieved, such differentiation is legitimate.
 ICECSR GC 16 - p15

 > To design and implement policies and programmes to give long-term effect to the economic, social and cultural rights of both men and women on the basis of equality.
 These may include the adoption of temporary special measures to accelerate women’s equal enjoyment of their rights, gender audits, and gender-specific allocation of resources; ICESCR GC 16 - p21

+> 32. The adoption of temporary special measures may be necessary to accelerate the equal enjoyment by women of all economic, social and cultural rights and to improve the de facto position of women.
+Temporary special measures should be distinguished from permanent policies and strategies undertaken to achieve equality of men and women.ICECSR GC 16 - p35

+> 36. States parties are **encouraged to adopt temporary special measures to accelerate the achievement of equality between men and women in the enjoyment of the rights under the Covenant**.
+Such measures are not to be considered discriminatory in themselves as they are grounded in the State’s obligation to **eliminate disadvantage caused by past and current discriminatory laws, traditions and practices**.
+The nature, duration and application of such measures should be designed with reference to the specific issue and context, and should be adjusted as circumstances require.
+The results of such measures should be monitored with a view to being discontinued when the objectives for which they are undertaken have been achieved.
+ICECSR GC 16 - p36

 #### Monitoring and Reporting